 Panelists (left to right, top row first):

-Scott: Yeah, that’s great.
+Scott: Yeah, that's great.
 The event was recorded.
-So, folks if you’re watching and missed it or weren’t able to attend.
-I know it was only a limited availability for tickets, but our friends at Beyond Type 1 recorded the event.
+So, folks if you're watching and missed it or weren't able to attend.
+I know there were only a limited number of tickets, but our friends at Beyond Type 1 recorded the event.
 So, you can tune in and watch it, and enjoy the magic as it happened.
 I felt that you selected an amazing panel, and the moderator, Grace is that right?

 Scott: Yeah, she was fantastic.
 I enjoyed her.
 It was just a fun event to watch even though I couldn't be there in person.
 Thank you for bringing your dream to reality in that way.
 I imagine it also has sparked some bigger ideas.
 But before we get to that, I would love to know, all right, you have this idea for the panel, you've got some help with Beyond Type 1 and pulling everyone together.
 So, now it's all lined up, right?
 It's approaching the big day, what were your expectations and thoughts as you approached the event?